 Andrew pushed against him.
 “I need to go.”

-Niko held on tight as Andrew tried to crawl out from under.
+Andrew tried to crawl out from under, but Niko held on tight.

 “Let me go,” he cried, kicking free and falling to the floor.

-He descended the stairwell, his footfalls echoing over the painted concrete and chipped steel.
-He pushed through the heavy doors and into the lobby, colliding with…
+Andrew gained his footing, fixing his clothes as he raced down the hall.
+His footfalls echoed over the painted concrete and chipped steel in the stairwell.
+He pushed through the heavy doors and into the lobby, colliding with another body.

 “You got phone messages,” the hefty clerk yelled from behind the plexiglass, holding up three neon post-it notes.
 “You ain’t got a message service here, okay?”

-“It’s over, it’s over, it’s over,” he chanted, sinking to the floor with his head in his hands.
+“It’s over, it’s over, it’s over,” Andrew chanted, sinking to the floor with his head in his hands.
 “He can’t hurt you.
 He can’t hurt you anymore.
 He can’t hurt you because you—”

 The violin case’s edge peeked out from under the bed.
-Its strings called to Andrew in his mother’s voice, begging him to come home.
+Its strings called out in his mother’s voice, begging him to come home.